isomerpages/mddi-corp/_what-we-do/Digital Singapore/Digital Infrastructure.md

 beyond traditional connectivity to plan for the entire ‘digital infrastructure stack’ in an integrated manner:
 <br>
-<br>(a) <strong>hard infrastructure</strong> – traditional submarine cable,
+<br>(a) <strong>Hard infrastructure</strong> – traditional submarine cable,
 satellite, broadband, mobile and Wi-Fi networks, as well as Data Centres (DCs) and cloud computing;
-<br>(b) <strong>physical-digital infrastructure</strong> – devices, middleware,
+<br>(b) <strong>Physical-Digital infrastructure</strong> – devices, middleware,
 and networks that enable greater interaction between different digital infrastructure components and their integration with the physical world;
 and
-<br>(c) <strong>soft infrastructure</strong> – the Singapore Digital Utility
+<br>(c) <strong>Soft infrastructure</strong> – the Singapore Digital Utility
 Stack, comprising the foundation for key digital transactions to be conducted seamlessly and securely, upon which businesses can build innovative platforms and applications.
 <br>
 <br>3. <strong>Playing to Singapore’s unique circumstances</strong> – while
-being a small dense, city-state brings with it resource limitations in digital infrastructure (e.g. carbon, land, spectrum), it presents opportunities to drive innovation to overcome these constraints and serve as a useful model for other urban cities.
-It also allows us to achieve widespread domestic connectivity more easily and bring together different ecosystem players to enhance our digital connectivity and develop digital solutions.</p>
+being a small dense, city-state brings with it resource limitations (e.g. carbon, land, spectrum) in digital infrastructure development, it presents opportunities to drive innovation to overcome these constraints and serve as a useful model for other urban cities.
+It also allows us to achieve widespread domestic connectivity more easily and bring together different ecosystem players to drive innovation and enhancements to our digital infrastructure.</p>
 <h3>Our Strategic Priorities and Moves into New Frontiers</h3>
 <p>As part of Singapore’s <a href="https://www.imda.gov.sg/how-we-can-help/digital-connectivity-blueprint" rel="noopener noreferrer nofollow" target="_blank">Digital Connectivity Blueprint</a> launched
 in June 2023, MDDI has set out five strategic priorities to enhance our